 Dr. Khmelko’s research interests are in the field of world development, democratic institution building, and democratization in comparative politics and public administration.
 She has served as a guest editor and published in a variety of journals including The Journal of Legislative Studies, Communist and Post-Communist Studies, Journal of Family and Adolescent Health, and Journal of East European and Asian Studies.
 Dr. Khmelko works in seven languages, and some of her articles are published in foreign language publications.

-Dr. Mauldin is Associate Professor of Public Administration and Assistant Dean of Graduate Studies in the UTC College of Arts and Sciences.
+Dr. Mauldin is Associate Professor of Public Administration.
 He holds a Ph.D. in Public Administration from Florida State University and a Master of Public Administration degree from University of Alabama at Birmingham.
 Dr. Mauldin teaches courses related to public policy, public financial management, information management, and economic and community development.
 His research interests include state and local financial management, community economic development, and public management.
 His work has been published in Journal of Public Management and Social Policy, Public Performance and Management Review, and Journal of Public Affairs Education.
 He is currently co-principal investigator for a project focusing on public policy and community-driven responses to food deserts.

 Prior to joining the UTC faculty, Dr. Mauldin served as the director of the Office of Research and Evaluation within the Florida Department of Education’s Division of Accountability, Research and Measurement, where he conducted research in the areas of education accountability, and Senior Legislative Analyst with the Florida Legislature’s Office of Program Policy Analysis and Government Accountability, where he conducted evaluations of state economic development initiatives, such as the Florida Enterprise Zone Program and the Florida Black Business Investment Board/Black Business Investment Corporations Capitalization Program.